Justice League movie review

-Proving Wonder Woman wasn’t just a happy fluke, Justice League boom tubes onto the playing field to finally challenge Marvel Studios’ comic book movie dominance.
+Proving Wonder Woman wasn’t just a happy fluke, Justice League boom tubes onto the playing field to maybe(?) challenge Marvel Studios’ comic book movie dominance.

 Justice League is a fascinating experience as it marks a dramatic transition from a cinematic universe deemed too bleak and depressed to one that’s more lively, funny and Marvel-esque.

 It’s not an incorrect assessment to say Justice League has a Marvel Studios vibe.
-There’s a lighter tone, more thoughtful character development and better interaction between the DC heroes.
-Some of that can easily be credited to Director/Writer Josh Whedon (The Avengers), who finished the film for Zach Snyder, who completed roughly 80 percent before stepping aside for a family tragedy.
+There’s definitely a lighter tone that can easily be credited to Director/Writer Josh Whedon (The Avengers), who finished the film for Zach Snyder, who completed roughly 80 percent before stepping aside for a family tragedy.

 There’s some bumpiness in combining the filmmakers’ visions, but Justice League is also a best of both worlds final product.
 It’s got Whedon’s flair for team dynamics with Snyder’s bombastic kid smashing his action figures style of directing.

 Justice League’s biggest overall theme is hope.
 That carries throughout the movie with the characters and possibly beyond with audiences leaving more optimistic about the DCEU’s future.

 At the start of the film, hope is fleeting.
 In the wake of Superman’s (Henry Cavill) death, a wave of hopelessness is spreading.
 Batman (Ben Affleck) and Wonder Woman (Gal Gadot) know there’s more beneath the surface and are rallying allies to prevent a global invasion.